Spinach Spätzle is a healthy and wholesome variety on your dinner table that will also delight your guests.

 When the Spätzle swim on the top, remove, place in a sieve and rinse with cold water.

-If not using French fried Onions, chop an onion in small fine cubes and roast in the pan.
-Add the Creme Fraiche or substitute, and the Parmesan or other melting cheeses.
+Add the Creme Fraiche or substitute and the Parmesan or other melting cheeses.
 Taste with salt, pepper and nutmeg.

 Drop the Spinach Spätzle into the Sauce and stir